 Another important aspect of Wittgenstein’s philosophy feminist epistemologists have exploited is his anti-essentialism.
 As already remarked, Wittgenstein’s observations on family resemblance are meant to dislodge the idea that in philosophy we should strive to identify necessary and jointly sufficient conditions that should define our concepts, and, concurrently, reveal the essence of the underlying kinds picked out by those concepts.
-When applied to epistemology, that means to forsake the idea that we could get to the immutable essence of knowledge.
-Indeed, the myriad counter-examples philosophers have found to any alleged definition of “knowledge” should be taken as symptoms of the fact that our various concerns and practices, which lie behind our ascriptions of knowledge, do not necessarily cohere.
-Hence, “there is no reason to believe that … there is one way of specifying them so as to draw a sharp boundary around cases of knowledge” (Scheman 2011, p.
+When applied to epistemology, that means forsaking the idea that we could get to the immutable essence of knowledge.
+Indeed, the myriad counterexamples philosophers have found to any alleged definition of “knowledge” should be taken as symptoms of the fact that our various concerns and practices, which lie behind our ascriptions of knowledge, do not necessarily cohere.
+Hence, “there is no reason to believe that . . . there is one way of specifying them so as to draw a sharp boundary around cases of knowledge” (Scheman 2011, p.
 7).
 Of course, we can always provide a definition for specific purposes, but we should not think of having thereby revealed the essence of knowledge.

 Going back to On Certainty and the notion of a background of hinges against which our way of going about justification and knowledge takes place, feminist epistemologists have emphasized the social aspect of it.
 That is, for Wittgenstein, this shared background is something we inherit from our community.
 Furthermore, as we saw in §3, we acquire it thanks to our trust in people and institutions that are designed to pass it on to younger generations.
-Hence, feminist epistemologists such as Scheman (2011, pp. 44-45), have rightly located in Wittgenstein’s On Certainty a decisive shift away from individualist epistemology.
-Such a move predates by far the traditional date of birth of analytic social epistemology—that is, Alvin Goldman’s Knowledge in a Social World (1999)—as well as the rise of programs in the sociology of knowledge and of science such as Kuhn (1962), Feyerabend (1975), Foucault (1969/1972), Rorty (1979), let alone the Strong program in the sociology of science (Bloor 1976 and Bloor and Barnes 1996).
+Hence, feminist epistemologists such as Scheman (2011, pp. 44–45) have rightly located in Wittgenstein’s On Certainty a decisive shift away from individualist epistemology.
+Such a move predates by far the traditional date of birth of analytic social epistemology—that is, Alvin Goldman’s Knowledge in a Social World (1999)—as well as the rise of programs in the sociology of knowledge and of science such as Kuhn (1962/1970), Feyerabend (1975), Foucault (1969/1972), Rorty (1979), let alone the Strong program in the sociology of science (Bloor 1976 and Bloor and Barnes 1996).

-All these are welcome points of contact between feminist epistemology, Wittgenstein scholarship and some aspects of social hinge epistemology.
+All these are welcome points of contact between feminist epistemology, Wittgenstein scholarship, and some aspects of social hinge epistemology.
 In general, however, social hinge epistemologists have been more interested in explaining the specific role hinges play in providing an account of testimony, trust, testimonial injustice, and hermeneutical injustice than Wittgenstein-inspired feminist epistemologists.
 In this sense, hinge epistemologists, social or general, aspire to bring Wittgensteinian themes to bear onto epistemology as is practiced today rather than denounce the limitations of that discipline and break free from virtually all its constraints.
 That is, their critique of extant paradigms within epistemology is internal to the discipline, whereas feminist epistemologists have mounted a critique from outside the discipline, or from its borders, as it were, or so have been perceived.